 What is A Postpartum Doula?

-Postpartum Doulas have many roles to help support a family after a new child is born.
+Many women are familiar with birth doulas, but postpartum doula’s are less frequently discussed.
+A certified postpartum doula can play many roles in the fourth trimester to help support families after a new child is born.
 The Doula’s main goal is to take care of the mother and support the entire family as they adjust to the new changes.
-The three categories of assistance they provide are practical work, informational, and emotional.
+The three categories of assistance they provide are practical work, informational, and emotional.https://www.youtube.com/shorts/OzRprjJi2qo

 Practical Work

-They have a wealth of knowledge about newborn and postpartum changes (recovering from a vaginal tear, c section delivery, etc).
-They can help with diaper changes, feeding (including some light breastfeeding support), and bathing.
-They can also give great referrals to lactation consultants, pediatricians, parenting classes, and other support groups in the community.
+They have a wealth of knowledge about newborn and postpartum care (recovering from a vaginal tear, c section delivery, etc).
+They can help with baby care including diaper changes, feeding (including some light breastfeeding support), and bathing.
+They can also give great referrals to healthcare professionals such as a lactation consultant, pediatrician, pelvic floor physical therapists, and other support groups in the community.

 Emotional Support